200 Series: Board of Directors

 Individuals wishing to place an item on the agenda can make a request to the superintendent or board president, prior to the drafting of the tentative agenda, who will decide whether to place the item on the agenda and, if so, the appropriate meeting date.
 The person making the request must state their name, address, purpose of the presentation, action desired, and pertinent background information.
 Requests from the public may be added to the tentative agenda at the discretion of the superintendent after consultation with the board president.
 Requests received after the deadline for processing the agenda may only be added to the agenda for good cause.

 Individuals may also submit a valid petition to the board secretary to request a public hearing on a specific topic.
-Refer to Policy 204.9 Public Participation in Board Meetings for additional information on petitions to place a topic on the board agenda via a public hearing.
+Refer to Policy 204.9 for additional information on petitions to place a topic on the board agenda via a public hearing.

 The tentative agenda and supporting documents will be sent to board members at least two days prior to the scheduled board meeting.
 These documents are the private property of the board member.